Last update: March 2025

 Built-in reasoning vs. prompted reasoning

-Where GPT-4o requires explicit instructions such as "Let’s think step by step", O1 models have this built-in.
-This "chain-of-thought reasoning" means that O1 models automatically reason through steps without additional prompts.
-Reasoning is essentially the ability of AI models to logically deduce so that they can systematically analyze information, establish connections, and arrive at reasoned conclusions.
-O1 models automatically analyze problems in depth with this built-in reasoning capability, whereas GPT-4o does not do this by default.
+Where GPT-4o requires explicit instructions like "Let's think step by step", O1 models have this built-in already.
+This "chain-of-thought reasoning" means that O1 models reason step-by-step automatically without additional prompts.
+Reasoning is essentially the ability of AI models to logically deduce so that they can systematically analyze information, make connections, and draw well-founded conclusions.
+O1 models automatically dig deep into problems with this built-in reasoning ability, whereas GPT-4o does not do this by default.

-💡 Tip: With O1/O3, you can present the problem directly without extra instructions for reasoning steps.
+💡 Tip: With O1/O3, you can present the problem directly without additional instructions for reasoning steps.
 This saves valuable prompt space that you can use for other important context.

 Need for external information

-GPT-4o has an impressively broad knowledge base and has access to tools such as browsing (internet), plugins (extensions), and vision (images and visuals) in certain implementations.
-This makes the model a true jack-of-all-trades that needs little external information.
-The O1 models, on the other hand, are like specialized experts: exceptionally strong in reasoning tasks, but with a narrower knowledge base outside their training focus.
-O1-preview, for example, excelled at reasoning tasks but could not answer questions about itself due to a limited knowledge context.
+GPT-4o has an impressively broad knowledge base and has access to tools such as browsing (internet), plugins (extensions), and vision (photos and images) in certain implementations.
+This makes the model a true jack of all trades that needs little external information.
+O1 models, on the other hand, act like specialized experts: exceptionally strong in reasoning tasks but with a narrower knowledge base outside their training focus.
+For example, O1-preview excelled in reasoning tasks but couldn’t answer questions about itself due to a limited knowledge context.

 What does this mean for your business?

-When using O1/O3-mini, you must include important background information or context in the prompt if the task falls outside general knowledge.
+When using O1/O3-mini, you need to include essential background information or context in the prompt if the task goes beyond general knowledge.
 Do not assume that the model knows niche facts specific to your industry.
-While GPT-4o may already be familiar with a legal precedent or obscure detail, O1 requires you to provide that text or data explicitly.
-However, this also gives you more control over which information the model uses!
+Where GPT-4o may already be familiar with a legal precedent or obscure detail, O1 requires you to provide that text or data explicitly.
+However, this also gives you greater control over what information the model uses!

-Practical example: At MSTR, we helped a financial institution transition from GPT-4o to O1.
-While GPT-4o could cite financial legislation effortlessly, we had to include relevant legal texts and regulations in the prompt for the same task with O1.
-However, the result was a much more focused analysis that used only the relevant provisions, without distraction from irrelevant case law.
+Practical example: At MSTR, we helped a financial institution that transitioned from GPT-4o to O1.
+While GPT-4o could quote financial legislation seamlessly, we had to incorporate relevant legal texts and regulations into the prompt for the same task with O1.
+The result was a much more focused analysis that used only the relevant provisions, without distraction from irrelevant case law.

 Context window

-The reasoning models come with a context window of up to 128k tokens for O1 and as much as 200k tokens for O3-mini (with up to 100k tokens of output), significantly exceeding the context length of GPT-4o.
-These gigantic context windows are a game-changer for businesses working with large datasets or documents.
-You can now input complete case files, technical specifications, or extensive datasets directly into O1/O3 for analysis without breaking them down.
+The reasoning models come with a context window of up to 128k tokens for O1 and as much as 200k tokens for O3-mini (with up to 100k tokens output), significantly surpassing the context length of GPT-4o.
+These huge context windows are game changers for companies working with large datasets or documents.
+You can now input complete case files, technical specifications, or extensive datasets directly into O1/O3 for analysis without splitting them up.

 💡 Tip: For effective prompt engineering with these large context windows:

-Structure your input with clear sections and headers (markdown text is the industry standard)
+Structure your input with clear sections and headings (markdown text is industry standard)

 Use bullet points for key points